Items tagged “mandible”

 Calcifying epithelial odontogenic tumor

-Calcifying epithelial odontogenic tumour, also known as a Pindborg tumor, (previously has been called adenoid adamintoblastoma, unusual ameloblastoma and cystic odontoma) is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla.
+Calcifying epithelial odontogenic tumor, also known as a Pindborg tumor, (previously has been called adenoid adamintoblastoma, unusual ameloblastoma and cystic odontoma) is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla.
 Epidemiology Usually they are seen in the 4th to 6th decades.
 They are rare tumors.
 Pathology Assoc...

 Cementoblastoma is one of many mandibular lesions is a rare tumor of the cementum, with only approximately 100 cases reported.
 Key to diagnosis both radiologically and histologically is attachment to the tooth root.
-Terminology Cementoblastomas have been previously described in the literatur...
+Terminology Cementoblastomas have been previously described in the literature...

 Central giant cell lesions (granuloma)